Abhinash200/Forgery-Detect-ai/README.md

 Unlike black-box models, ForgeryDetect AI prioritizes **Explainability (XAI)**.
 It not only flags a document as "Forged" or "Authentic" but also provides a dynamic **Neural Activation Heatmap (Grad-CAM)**, pinpointing exactly *where* the manipulation occurred—empowering human reviewers with actionable intelligence.

 ## ✨ Key Features
-*   **🧠 Advanced Deep Learning Core**: Powered by a fine-tuned **EfficientNet-B0** architecture, optimized for pattern recognition in high-resolution document imagery.
+*   **🧠 Advanced Deep Learning Core**: Powered by a custom-trained **EfficientNet-B0 (CNN)**, a highly efficient Convolutional Neural Network architecture optimized for feature extraction in synthetic ID documents.
 *   **🔍 Explainable AI (XAI)**: Integrated **Grad-CAM (Gradient-weighted Class Activation Mapping)** technology brings transparency to AI decisions, visualizing the specific regions contributing to the forgery probability.
 *   **⚡ Real-Time Inference**: High-performance **FastAPI** backend ensures sub-second latency for critical verification workflows.
 *   **🎨 Immersive Cyberpunk UI**: A stunning, modern **Streamlit** frontend featuring glassmorphism, laser-scan animations, and responsive design for a premium user experience.